LCD Home

 GRADUATION REQUIREMENTS

 The following requirements are in addition to the general College requirements for the Master of Arts degree.
-(The most complete information is found in the Graduate Bulletin, copies of which are available electronically from the website of the Queens College Registrar.)
+(The most complete information is found in the Graduate Bulletin).
+All candidates must complete the following:

 Contents ] About the Program ] Admissions Process ] Course Descriptions ] Sample Course Sequence ] [ Graduation Requirements ]